oracle-livelabs/em-omc/mysql/oci-oraca-mysql/c-lab-two-deploy-app/deploy-app.md

 ## Introduction

 Now that the infrastructure is up and running, it's time to deploy the app and see it all come together.
-We demonstrated how easy it is to develop Java apps using Oracle Code Assist.
-This workshop uses the same Spring Boot-based Java microservice, that was developed in the demo as a target application.
-In this lab, you will deploy the application to the Kubernetes cluster created in Lab 1.
+We demonstrated how easy it is to deploy a Java app with MySQL HeatWave Database as backend and deploy on Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE).
+In this lab, you will prepare MySQL HeatWave Database with application schema and then deploy the Java Application to Kubernetes cluster created in Lab 1.

 Estimated time: 15 minutes

 ### Objectives

 * Connect to the OKE Cluster
-* Prepare the MySQL Database
+* Prepare the MySQL HeatWave Database
 * Deploy the application

 ### Prerequisites